Platinum Studios: Comic Book Challenge

 From 2006 to 2008, Platinum Studios produced the Comic Book Challenge, an annual televised competition for aspiring comic book creators.
 Over one million applicants submitted entries judged on the quality of their art and writing, with the final winner determined by online public voting.
 Winners received prizes and publishing opportunities with Platinum Studios.
 (Note: The Challenge's first winner, D. J. Coffman, however, wasn't given his prize money until two years after the 2006 event, and only after he publicized the fact that he had not been paid.)

 The first Challenge was broadcast on KNSD in conjunction with San Diego Comic-Con; later competitions were hosted by AT&T. Notable winners included D. J. Coffman's Hero by Night (2006) and Jorge Vega's Gunplay (2007).
 The 2008 competition was won by Carlos Weiser's The Armageddon Chronicles, but Platinum Studios' precarious financial status at the time prevented its publication, and the Comic Book Challenge was discontinued thereafter.

 Drunk Duck

-In September 2006, Platinum Studios purchased the webcomics community site DrunkDuck.com, created by Dylan Squires, which at the time consisted mostly of amateur webcomics artists.
-Rosenberg planned to use Drunk Duck as Platinum Studios’ primary online platform, publishing all of Platinum's comics on the site before print and treating it as the first step in his "full-circle commercialization" model.
-The acquisition aligned with Platinum’s broader strategy of developing intellectual properties across multiple media, using web publication to identify promising concepts for print, mobile content, and potential film or television adaptation.
+In September 2006, Platinum Studios purchased the webcomics community site Drunk Duck.
+Rosenberg planned to use the site as Platinum's primary online platform, publishing its comics digitally before print as part of a broader "full-circle commercialization" strategy; Platinum’s public filings described "producer" agreements and other commercial arrangements for media exploitation.

-The acquisition prompted immediate discussion among webcomics creators and readers, with some commentators expressing enthusiasm for broader exposure and others voicing skepticism about the commercial terms of the arrangement.
-Platinum’s public filings describe "producer" agreements and other commercial arrangements for media exploitation, and several creators associated with DrunkDuck later raised disputes over contract terms and payments.
-By mid-2010, the Drunk Duck community had very little Platinum Studios content, but had grown to 95,000 subscribed users.
-It was acquired by WOWIO in June 2010.
+The acquisition drew mixed reactions within the webcomics community.
+Several Drunk Duck-associated creators later raised disputes over contract terms and payments.

+By mid-2010, the site hosted little Platinum Studios content but reported 95,000 subscribed users; it was acquired by WOWIO in June 2010.